Skip to content

 Important: When a consonant serves as a mater lectionis, it is quiescent — it is present in the spelling but produces no consonantal sound.
 Its only function is to carry (or hint at) the vowel.

-How to recognize a mater lectionis: A ו or י that has a vowel sign pointing directly at it (holem above, hireq below, etc.) but has no sheva under it is functioning as a mater.
-A ה at the end of a word with no sheva is typically a mater for the preceding long vowel.
+How to recognize a mater lectionis: A ו or י that has a vowel sign pointing directly at it (holem above, hireq below, etc.) but has no shewa under it is functioning as a mater.
+A ה at the end of a word with no shewa is typically a mater for the preceding long vowel.

 Note: Aleph (א) can also function as a quiescent mater in limited contexts (especially word-finally in older spellings), but this is less systematic than ו, י, and ה.